RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 As with JCL, execution of the jobs requires a previously configured enterprise server instance.

-Before you proceed, ensure that Rocket Host Access for the Cloud (HACloud) is running:
+Before you proceed, ensure that Host Access for the Cloud (HACloud) is running:

 1. From the Windows Start menu, open the Services application.